In this series, I dig a little deeper into the meaning of psychology-related terms. This week’s term is reactance.

 Reactance was first described by American psychologist Jack Brehm in 1966.
 Reactance arises in response to having one’s freedoms threatened, such as being told what to do (or not do).
-It comes into play with “free behaviours”, which are behaviours that people think they have a right to have control over, and motivates them to take action to preserve their freedom.
-The effects can be both behavioural and emotional, and may involve anger, hostility, and aggression.
+It comes into play with “free behaviours”, i.e. behaviours that people think they have a right to have control over, and motivates them to take action to preserve their freedom.
+The effects can be both behavioural and emotional and may involve anger, hostility, and aggression.

 While reactance was initially conceived as a temporary psychological state rather than a consistent trait, with further study, it appears to be a combination of both.

 Factors influencing reactance

-People are more prone to reactance if they’re stubborn, irritable or emotional, and are less prone if they’re if they’re agreeable and compliant.
+People are more prone to reactance if they’re stubborn, irritable or emotional, and are less prone if they’re agreeable and compliant.
 Whether people are from collectivist or individualist cultures can also make a difference.
 I’m a stubborn moose, so sign me up for Team Reactance.

 Factors related to the particular freedom involved also make a difference.
 The more important the freedom and the greater the perceived threat, the more reactance there is likely to be.
-The use of freedom-threatening language tends to increase reactance, while choice-promoting language and the use of narratives decreases it.
+The use of freedom-threatening language tends to increase reactance, while choice-promoting language and the use of narratives decrease it.